bytecodealliance/wasm-micro-runtime/product-mini/platforms/zephyr/simple-http/README.md

 # Socket sample
 this sample demonstrates the use of WASI API to interact with sockets.

+> ❗ **Important:** This sample was ported/adapted from the http_get zephyr sample.
+The original sample can be found [here]( https://github.com/zephyrproject-rtos/zephyr/blob/main/samples/net/sockets/http_get/src/http_get.c).

 > 🛠️ **Work in progress:** The sample is functional but be aware that just a small part of WASI socket API was tested.
 > Actual Zephyr APIs:
 > * socket creation = `zsock_socket`